Tiderays +Damien McFly

 No concession rate for this event.

 Super-excited to welcome back Dumfries & Galloway based band Tiderays, live at The Vault Arts Centre, Newton Stewart, for a very special concert on Friday 29th October.
+With support from the fantastic Damien McFly.
 Don't miss it!

 Formed in 2017, Tiderays blend contemporary indie rock with a more traditional Scottish influence.
-They have toured large parts of the UK, including the north of England and a short tour of Scotland in the winter of 2019.
+They have toured large parts of the UK, including the north of England and all over Scotland.

 In July 2018 they released 'The Anchor', engineered and produced by Rod Jones (Idlewild).
 The Anchor was played extensively across digital networks and was featured by Jim Gellatly on Amazing Radio.